rust-lang/gha-self-hosted/images/ubuntu/README.md

   `files/regenerate-ssh-host-keys.sh`).
 * Regenerate the SSH host keys, to avoid reusing the keys baked into the image (implemented in `files/regenerate-ssh-host-keys.sh`).
-* Mount the virtual CD-ROM (see "Image runtime requirements"), load the runner configuration from it, eject the CD-ROM, and start the runner (implemented in `files/start-gha-runner.py`).
+* Mount the virtual block device (see "Image runtime requirements"), load the runner configuration from it, eject the CD-ROM, and start the runner (implemented in `files/start-gha-runner.py`).